Circulatory system

 Nervous and endocrine control in blood pressure and transport

-Over longer periods, systems like the renin-angiotensin-aldosterone system and ADH help regulate blood volume and maintain stable blood pressure by controlling water and salt balance.
+Over longer time scales, systems like the renin-angiotensin-aldosterone system and ADH help regulate blood volume and maintain stable blood pressure by controlling water and salt balance.

-Baroreceptors monitor pressure changes and send feedback to both systems, ensuring that tissues receive adequate blood flow under varying conditions.
+Baroreceptors monitor pressure changes and send feedback to both systems, helping ensure tissues receive adequate blood flow under varying conditions.